 by Tracy Johnson

-But it’s not easy.
-Most great personalities are highly reactive, emotional and sensitive people who tend to have very high highs and very low lows.
+That’s not easy.
+Most great personalities are reactive, emotional, and sensitive folks who tend to experience high highs and low lows.

-Enjoy great ratings.
+It’s also important to be consistent.
+When ratings are great, enjoy it.
 Share great ratings.
-Recognize great ratings.
 Celebrate great ratings.
-But don’t let ratings become your focal point.
-Focus on excellence and the process of creating great radio that produces great ratings.
+But don’t let that become the focal point.
+Instead, focus on excellence and the process of creating great radio that produces great ratings.

-When you celebrate great ratings results, place your emphasis on what caused it.
-The great basketball coach John Wooden never let his players revel in the wins or be depressed over the losses.
-Instead, he emphasized the process of winning.
-His philosophy was that the winning would happen by focusing on excellence.
+Basketball legend John Wooden never let his players revel in wins or be depressed over losses.
+He emphasized the process of winning.
+His philosophy was that winning would happen by focusing on excellence.

 Every show has bad days and bad segments.
 Every show has good days when everything goes well.